Shekswess/synthgenai/README.md

 # Generating the dataset
 preference_dataset = preference_dataset_generator.generate_dataset()

+# Generating the dataset asynchroniously
+# preference_dataset = preference_dataset_generator.agenerate_dataset()

+# Name of the Hugging Face repository where the dataset will be saved
 hf_repo_name = "organization_or_user_name/dataset_name" # optional

 # Saving the dataset to the locally and to the Hugging Face repository(optional)